who actually penned the classic trail drive song "Goodbye Old Paint"

 Two generations later, Artie Morris grew up in Temple

 wanting to be a country singer.
 Hank Williams - not Charley Willis

 - inspired his passion.
 "I wanted to be a country singer and I couldn't

 do it because there were no black country singers," he says.
 "I'd

 go in clubs and the band didn't want to play for me.
 They would play

 off-key, they'd do all sorts of stuff just to make me mess up."

-Artie Morris went to Nashville in 1955, a decade
+Artie Morris went to Nashville in 1955, a decade before Charley Pride

-opened for him when record executives heard his tapes, but closed just as quickly
+him when record executives heard his tapes, but closed just as quickly

 when he showed up in person.